EliasHami/test-akeneo/README.md

 users can:

-- [] create a list of participants
+- [x] create a list of participants
-- [] create a blacklist of participants and link to a participant
+- [x] create a blacklist of participants
 - [] start a draw
   - [] each participant draw a gift
   - [] each participant receive a gift